Industrial Engineering Program Educational Objectives

 The following methods and strategies are used in the Industrial Engineering undergraduate program to achieve these program educational objectives:

 i.
-Foster a personalized, supportive environment for all students by taking advantage of the unique combination of a small college atmosphere in a major research university;
+Foster a personalized, supportive environment for all students by taking advantage of a small college atmosphere in a major research university;

 ii.
 Enrich the undergraduate experience through experiential learning and international study opportunities;

 iii.
-Provide a solid foundation and understanding of the fundamental principles of design, human factors, manufacturing and operations research aspects of industrial engineering for all students;
+Provide a solid foundation and understanding of the fundamental principles of design, human factors, manufacturing and operations research aspects of industrial engineering;

 iv.
-Enable a flexible, liberal curriculum by offering students the opportunity to take a 21 s.h. elective focus area either in any of a set of pre-developed interdisciplinary offerings or in an individualized elective focus area that is tailored to the student’s career goals;
+Enable a flexible curriculum by offering students the opportunity to take a 21 s.h. elective courses either in any of standard offerings (elective focus areas) or in an individualized elective focus area that is tailored to the student’s career goals;

 v.
-Provide students with opportunities to participate in multi-disciplinary design teams and to develop and practice written and oral communication skills, both within the team and with a broader audience;
+Provide students with opportunities to participate in multi-disciplinary design teams and to develop and practice written and oral communication skills;

 vi.
-Equip students for professional practice by providing courses that instruct students on how to design, conduct and interpret analysis, experiments and simulations in design, human factors, manufacturing and operations research;
+Offer courses that instruct students on how to design, conduct and interpret analysis, experiments and simulations in design, human factors, manufacturing and operations research;

 vii.
 Provide students with opportunities to design industrial engineering systems, components, and processes to meet specific needs and constraints in select courses throughout the educational program;

 viii.
-Provide a contemporary grounding in professional responsibility, including ethics, the global and societal impact of engineering decisions, and the need for lifelong learning.
+Provide a contemporary grounding in professional responsibility, ethics, global and societal impact of engineering decisions, and the need for lifelong learning.

 There are 162 undergraduate engineering students majoring in Industrial Engineering (Fall 2013).
 The most recent 6-year graduation rate for first year students who completed their degree with a major in Industrial Engineering is 75%.
 The 6-year graduation rate for first year Industrial Engineering majors, regardless of final major, is about 90%.
 Most of the attrition occurs between the first and second years.
 Approximately 90% of Industrial Engineering majors return for the 2nd year.